Cluster of California fentanyl overdoses alarms authorities

 It's been going on for 40 years.

-Belgian pharmacologist Paul Janssen of Janssen Pharmaceutica is credited with the drug's invention in 1960, but it didn't have much of an impact on the black market until 1979, when two Orange County, California men died after overdosing on what they believed was heroin.
+Belgian pharmacologist Paul Janssen of Janssen Pharmaceutica is credited with the drug's invention in 1960, but it didn't have much of an impact on the black market until 1979, when two men in Orange County, California, died after overdosing on what they believed was heroin.

 The deaths, determined to be a result of fentanyl analogs sold as "China white" heroin, were the start of a string of overdoses that reached San Diego, Los Angeles, Riverside and Santa Clara County counties in the early 1980s.

-The Centers for Disease Control says fentanyl and its cousins were responsible for another wave of overdoses starting in 1999.
+The CDC says fentanyl and its cousins were responsible for another wave of overdoses starting in 1999.
 The CDC calls the latest influx of street fentanyl its "third wave" of destruction, which started in 2013 and claimed the life of pop star Prince in 2016.

 Experts believe that cheaper fentanyl invaded regions of the nation hard hit by addiction to other opioids, including heroin and prescription pills.